 It was a fantastic experience and a wonderful wedding to be a part of.
 Many congratulations Francine and Marc x

-I stayed at a delightful B&B nearby called Pukeko Nest, owned by the very lovely and welcoming Guy and Veronique.
-It was helpful they were fluent in English as my French is limited and local knowledge was very useful.
-Whilst we are used to 24 hour supermarkets and petrol stations in the UK, it is very different in rural France!
+I stayed at a delightful B&B nearby called Pukeko Nest, owned by the charming and welcoming Guy and Veronique.
+It was helpful they were fluent in English as my French is limited and local knowledge was beneficial.
+Whilst we are used to 24-hour supermarkets and petrol stations in the UK, it is very different in rural France!
 Pukeko Nest is in a great location for anyone attending a Manoir de la Foulquetiere wedding.